 Matte Shadow is applied to objects that receive shadows and render only as the received shadow.
 This is useful when you want to ground other objects in your scene, adding an extra level of realism.
-Learn more about Matte Shadow.
+Learn more about the Matte Shadow material.

 The Simple Lighting material is essentially a standard PBR material without completely physically accurate calculations done in the shader.
 It uses a reflection model called Blinn-Phong.
 For this reason, this material can realize real-time lighting with a low performance cost.
 Learn more about the [Simple Lighting material](simple lighting).

-Simple Skybox material is used to fill empty space in the camera view with a cubemap texture.
-Learn more about Simple Skybox.
+The Simple Skybox material is used to fill empty space in the camera view with a cubemap texture.
+Learn more about the Simple Skybox material.

 Adjust Render States